progressivis/progressivis/doc/notebooks.md

 ![](viz_images/rain_level_func_applied.png)

+As numpy functions are numerous, they are not active by default in order to lighten the presentation.
+In this way, only `ProgressiVis` and user defined functions will be displayed.
-If you check "Show numpy universal functions" they are proposed in the function list.
+But if you check "Show numpy universal functions" they are proposed in the function list.
 For example, if you want a new column representing the logarithm of another stored column, you can proceed as follows (note that other stored columns can be selected to appear as they are in the result view):

 ![](viz_images/view_numpy_log.png)